Published: February 13, 2024 | Last Updated: September 4, 2024

 An ND (Neutral Density) filter reduces the amount of light entering the lens without altering the image’s color.
 This allows photographers and videographers to use wider apertures or slower shutter speeds for creative effects, such as motion blur or shallow depth-of-field in bright conditions.

-This guide teaches you how, why, and when to use ND filters and discusses the pros and cons of ND filters, focusing on videography and filmmaking.
+This guide teaches you how, why, and when to use ND filters and discusses their pros and cons, focusing on videography and filmmaking.

 What is an ND filter?